Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 </div>
 I believe this is suboptimal.

-### Faillure mode 3: Bachman-Landau works only for conclusions
+### Failure mode 3: Bachman-Landau works only for conclusions

 Using Big-O in premises (rather than conclusions) often leads to issues.
 Consider the following quote ([source](https://dl.acm.org/doi/10.1145/3086465)).
 What exactly does it mean?